Principal Security Analyst - Microsoft Security - IT-Online

-Supports and administers organizational security plans and operations.
 Executes procedures and processes to provide physical protection for personnel and company property, day-to-day damage, vandalism, loss prevention and other related security risk programs and meets required codes and regulations.
 Compiles data for loss control and accident reports.
 Supports and conducts internal investigations in accordance with legal requirements and company policies.
 Coordinates activities with local police and emergency agencies as appropriate.
 Maintains records, manuals, and documentation.
-For companies with government contracts, coordinates, and administers security clearances and other security policies and procedures in accordance with the Department of Defense or appropriate agencies.
+For companies with government contracts, coordinates, and administers security clearances and other security policies and procedures in accordance with the company.

 Requirements